To kegel or not to kegel... will kegels save my pelvic floor?

 And while it's important to have the coordination to contract and relax these muscles, here’s the thing: our pelvic floor muscles are largely automatic.

-Ideally they are working and responding to things throughout the day without you consciously having to do much of anything other than telling them when it's time to go to the bathroom.
+This means that ideally they are working and responding to things throughout the day without you consciously having to do much of anything other than relaxing them when it's time to go to the bathroom.

 The deeper muscles of the pelvic floor give more of the lift action to the kegel and they have more of a role with supporting our pelvic organs and deep core system.